 For example, consider setting up electronic payment methods, such as an accounting or bookkeeping system with electronic payment method options and capabilities for customers.
-Some systems include accounting or bookkeeping systems, such as FreshBooks or QuickBooks or even PayPal.
 The easier you make it for customers to pay their invoices, the faster they will be paid.

 Many businesses are inconsistent in what they charge their clients.
 Of course, every client’s budget is different and your business may offer different deals or discounts at different times of the year or as part of a referral program.
 Therefore, every client might be charged differently.

 However, it may be time to review your pricing model.
 Are you charging enough for your products and/ or services?
 Are you selling your products and/ or services based on value?
 If you are unsure of what to charge or if you are worried about overcharging, then analyze what your competitors are charging versus the value customers receive from working with your business compared with a competitor.

 If your customers believe they are getting a good value by working with your company, then they are likely to pay your invoices on time.

 Onboarding a collection agency to deal with late or unpaid receivables should be the last recourse – only if you can no longer handle receivables management in-house or if you’re collecting from customers you’d never want to do any future business with.
 Some collection agencies tend to be aggressive and can alienate your customers.
 Or worse, even damage your brand’s reputation.